alexte/whoisonline/README.md

 has a DNS Domain can run a mail server, and when you start your mail server you are immediately part of the whole email network.
-Or http: everybody can setup a webserver and is immediately reachable by alle users with a web browser.
+Or http: everybody can setup a webserver and is immediately reachable by all users with a web browser.

 WhoisOnline aims to be a standard to use the already existing user@domain name space, and add chat services.
 If you know